-Yes, shares may be defined by class.
+Yes, when setting up a company in Malta, shares may be defined by class.
+It is also possible to create new or to amend share classes after the Malta company incorporation.
 The different rights of each share class must be clearly set out within the Memorandum & Articles of Association.

 How many directors are permitted in a Malta Company?

 A private limited liability company (Ltd) company must have at least one director, while a public limited liability company (plc) must have at least two directors.
-The maximum number of directors, and must be stipulated within the Memorandum & Articles of Association.
+The maximum number of directors must be stipulated within the Memorandum & Articles of Association.

 Is it necessary to have a local director for a Malta Company?

 Although it is not strictly necessary to have a Malta-resident director for unlicensed businesses, in practice a local director helps to substantiate the company’s claim to be resident in Malta for Management and Control purposes.
-As an advisory firm, we do not offer in house directorship to avoid potential conflicts if interst, however we may introduce suitably licensed professionals.
+As Malta company formation agents and an advisory firm, we do not offer in house directorship to avoid potential conflicts if interest, however we may introduce suitably licensed professionals.

 Does the Company need a bank account in Malta?

 A Malta company may choose to open relationships with any bank, licensed in Malta or abroad.
 There is increasing demand for digital banks and Electronic Money Institutions (EMI).
-We are able to assist with bank relationships from account opening through account maintenance and introductions to wealth managers, where required.
+We are able to assist with bank relationships from account opening through account maintenance and assist with selection of and introduction to wealth managers, where required.